iamacup/react-redux-with-networking-helper/readme.md

 ```

-in contrast, not using a keys array gives this behavior:
+in contrast, not using a keys array gives this behaviour:

 ```
 const data = [{one: true}, {two: true}, {three: true}];